 Today we are going to delve into the phenomenon known as the movie musical.
 Hopefully, this will be a BRIEF history of this fascinating genre.

-The world went crazy for sound in the 20s when The Jazz Singer revolutionized the industry by being the first "talking" picture in history.
+The Jazz Singer revolutionized the industry by being the first "talking" picture in history.
 Audiences went 'gaga' (hee hee) over the idea of hearing their beloved actors and actresses actual voices instead of reading crude captions.

 But the

+The early 1930s were not kind to anyone, including the movie musical.
+There's really nothing to report.
+All stinkers.
 According to the Internet Movie Database, Hollywood released more than 100 screen musicals in 1930 -- only 14 in 1931. yikes!

 Everyone's favorite curly-top got her big start in the 30s as well.
 Shirley Temple, at age six, charmed audiences with her singin', dancin' and cute-as-a-button personality.
 Some her best include Stand Up and Cheer and The Little Colonel.